ozangulle/vue-detached-scrollbar/Readme.md

 npm install --save vue-detached-scrollbar
 ```

-Obviously, you'll need Vue.js to run it.
+You'll need Vue.js to run it.

-Currently, there is no compiled dist version.
-The components, Gallery and Scroll-Bar communicate with each other via scrollBus.
+The components, Gallery and ScrollBar communicate with each other via scrollBus.
 You'll need to import and register it as data.

 ```javascript